electric boats race

 to style and comfort).

-The first place award for the Picnic Class will be a custom trophy.
-The award for all other finishers will hopefully be having had a pleasant day.
+The award for all finishers will hopefully be having had a pleasant day.

 CURRENT RECORD HOLDERS